What is Slack?

 - Finish setting up your Slack workspace by sharing an invite link with teammates, selecting a Slack greeting and posting your first channel message.

-- Finally, choose a username, password and click Finish setup.
+- Finally, choose a username and password and click Finish setup.

 - App integration.
 Slack integrates with 2,000 apps across a variety of categories and industries, including data analytics, developer tools, project management, marketing, sales and finance.